-Professional Negligence Claim Against Surveyor
+Professional Negligence Claim Against a Surveyor

 We rely on surveyors to give us their professional and reliable opinion.

-Professional Negligence Claim Against Surveyor
+Professional Negligence Claim Against a Surveyor

 Surveyors can be required in a number of situations, ranging from when buying and selling a property, during a landlord and tenant dispute about repairs, or even during the course of litigation.

-We rely on surveyors to give us their professional and reliable opinion in order to either provide an accurate valuation when buying and selling a property, or to ensure that a property is structurally sound.
+We rely on surveyors to give us their professional and reliable opinion in order to either provide an accurate valuation when buying and selling a property or to ensure that a property is structurally sound.
 Missed defects in properties could not only cause financial losses but could also mean that a property is unsafe.

-Surveyors are almost always instructed to survey a property during the course of buying a property, and there are certain criteria which they must fulfil and comment upon in order for their report to be sufficient.
-An obvious example would be that a surveyor is expected to comment upon whether or not Japanese knotweed is within a certain distance of the property, and failure to do so could mean that you buy a property which has knotweed within a distance close enough to affect the value of the property.
+Surveyors are almost always instructed to survey a property during the course of buying a property, and there are certain criteria that they must fulfil and comment upon in order for their report to be sufficient.
+An obvious example would be that a surveyor is expected to comment upon whether or not Japanese knotweed is within a certain distance of the property, and failure to do so could mean that you buy a property that has knotweed within a distance close enough to affect the value of the property.

 Should I make a complaint?

-If you have not already made a complaint about the surveyor, we recommend that you consider making a complaint to them, or their practice.
-A large proportion of surveyors will be registered with the Royal Institute of Chartered Surveyors (RICS), which has strict regulations regarding conduct and standards.
+If you have not already made a complaint about the surveyor, we recommend that you consider making a complaint to them or their practice.
+A large proportion of surveyors will be registered with the Royal Institution of Chartered Surveyors (RICS), which has strict regulations regarding conduct and standards.
 You may also want to consider making a complaint to RICS in order to see if your issue can be resolved via them.

-How can we help you?
+How can we help you with your negligence claim?

 How to Get in Contact